vprabhudesai/ad-predictive-factors/README.md

  - Features: 32 input features (excluding PatientID, DoctorInCharge, and target variable)
  - Target Variable: Binary classification (0: No Alzheimer's, 1: Alzheimer's)

 The reasoning for choosing this classification algorithm was based on a primary question.
 What are the factors/symptoms that play the biggest part in diagnosing Alzheimer's disease?
-With Random Forst Classifier, a particularly useful function is feature importance, which details the weight of each dependant variable in the model.
+With Random Forest Classifier, a particularly useful function is feature importance, which details the weight of each dependant variable in the model.

 **Inital Model Performance Metrics**
  - Accuracy: 92.6%